o2r-project/architecture/docs/04_solution-strategy.md

 ### Microservices

-To allow a dynamic development and support the large variety of skills, all server-side features are developed in independend _[microservices](https://en.wikipedia.org/wiki/Microservices)_.
+To allow a dynamic development and support the large variety of skills, all server-side features are developed in independent _[microservices](https://en.wikipedia.org/wiki/Microservices)_.
 These microservices handle only specific functional parts of the API and allow independent development and deployment cycles.
 Core components are developed using server-side JavaScript based on Node.js while other components are implemented Python.